 - If you have medications that don’t fit the standard carry-on rules, make sure you declare them at the security check in to avoid issues.

 - You have the right to wear whatever you wish.
 However, please keep in mind that certain articles of clothing, shoes, binding materials, prostheses, or jewelry may require additional security screening.
+You should never be required to lift, remove, or raise an article of clothing to reveal or remove a prosthetic or binding item.

 - You can opt out of an AIT scan at any time, but you will then be required to undergo a thorough pat-down.

-- If for any reason, you receive a pat-down, the pat-down must be performed by an officer of the same gender as the traveler.
+- If, for any reason, you receive a pat-down, the pat-down must be performed by an officer of the same gender as the traveler.
 This is based on your gender presentation.
 For example, a transgender woman must be searched by female officers.
 The gender listed on your identification should not matter for pat-downs and you should not be subjected to personal questions about your gender.
 If you encounter an issue, ask to speak to a supervisor and clearly and calmly state how you should be treated.

 - You may ask for a private screening at any time.
 You are allowed to have a witness of your choosing with you when you are being privately screened.